-In the EU, CMAs allow for the authorisation of medicines that fulfil an unmet medical need on the basis of less complete data than normally required.
+EU legislation foresees that conditional marketing authorisation (CMA) is used as the fast-track authorisation procedure to speed up approval of treatments and vaccines during public health emergencies.
+CMAs allow for the authorisation of medicines that fulfil an unmet medical need on the basis of less complete data than normally required.
 This happens if the benefit of a medicine or vaccine's immediate availability to patients outweighs the risk inherent in the fact that not all the data are yet available.
-CMAs are being used in the context of the pandemic to promptly respond to the public health threat.
 However, the data must show that the benefits of the medicine or vaccine outweigh any risks.
-Once a CMA has been granted, companies must provide further data from ongoing or new studies within pre-defined deadlines to confirm the benefits continue to outweigh the risks.
+A CMA guarantees that the approved medicine or vaccine meets rigorous EU standards for safety, efficacy and quality and is manufactured and controlled in approved, certified facilities in line with high pharmaceutical standards that are compatible with large-scale commercialisation.
+Once a CMA has been granted, companies must provide further data from ongoing or new studies within predefined deadlines to confirm that the benefits continue to outweigh the risks.